ubghacking/ubghacking.github.io/_posts/2021-08-09-nanobyte-oswe-review.markdown

 My background in development is severely limited - learning two high-level languages in college (Java and C++) and some Python scripting.
 I have never developed anything in production (or even close) in the real world.
 However, while taking this course and knocking off the rust, I was able to follow along.

-Looking back, during your preparation for AWAE, if you are not familiar with some of the languages, I would urge you to take some time to also review common web languages.
-This includes PHP, Java, JavaScript, .Net, etc. I took time to touch up on Python scripting, but avoided brushing up on anything else.
+Looking back, during your preparation for AWAE, if you are not familiar with some of the languages, I would urge you to take some time to review common web languages.
+This includes PHP, Java, JavaScript and .Net.
+I took time to touch up on Python scripting, but avoided brushing up on anything else.
 This was definitely a mistake.
-If you are not familiar with these common web app languages, take some time to learn them.
+If you are not familiar with these languages, take some time to learn them.
 You won't need the ability to write fully functional web apps - but rather have the ability to follow the logic, the functions, which parameters are useful, etc.

 <h2>2.
 Preparation</h2>

-I began to prepare for AWAE shortly after earning my OSCP certificate.
+I began to prepare for AWAE shortly after earning my OSCP.
 I prepared for around 6 months before starting my labs.
 I read every review I could find, but with the updated 2020 content, many of the reviews were on the old course.
 For those like me who have never penetration tested web applications, <a href="https://portswigger.net/web-security" target="_blank">Burp Suite's PortSwigger</a> labs were an amazing resource for diving into AWAE.
 The ability to better understand common web vulnerabilities, why they were vulnerable, and how to exploit them, were very useful in understanding the attacks in the course.
 Some of the labs I completed were:

 -SQL injection<br>
 -Cross-site scripting<br>